How to control your guitar or keyboard effects from a Web browser

-Previous blog articles covered proprietary applications for your mobile phone or tablet with which you could establish the control of your live gig built around Gig Performer (see here for OSCAR, here for Lemur and here for TouchOSC).
+Previous blog articles covered proprietary applications for your mobile phone or tablet.
+They allow you to establish the control of your live gig built around Gig Performer.
+See here for OSCAR, here for Lemur and here for TouchOSC.

-But is there any solution that allows you to control your live gig by using just a Web browser, running on any platform (Windows, MacOS, Linux, Android, and iOS) which sends OSC messages to Gig Performer, and completely for free?
+But is there any solution that allows you to control your live gig by using just a Web browser?
+Maybe also running on any platform, e.g. Windows, MacOS, Linux, Android, and iOS?
+Preferably for free?

-Yes, and it’s called Open Stage Control, an open-source OSC and MIDI controller.
+Yes, and it’s name is Open Stage Control, an open-source OSC and MIDI controller.

-Please note I’ll build this article on this previous blog article describing OSCAR, so please read it first before you continue with this one, and download the GIG file for Gig Performer.
-That article is great to learn the basic OSC concepts and see my setup, because I’ll use the same setup for this article.
+Make sure to also download the gig file from that article.
+Moreover, that article is great to learn the basic OSC concepts and see my setup, because I’ll use the same setup for this article.

 I’ll show you how to set up a knob and a button widget, so you can easily add to that, creating your own layouts.
-Don’t forget to visit our Community, and review the OSC category, to learn more about this topic (I used the first screenshot from this thread).
+Don’t forget to visit our Community, and review the OSC category, to learn more about this topic.
+NB: I used the first screenshot from this thread.

 Open Stage Control Configuration